jungmyung-lee/ljm-basketball-academy-web-platform/README.md

 - a clear, parent-friendly informational website
 - accessible program descriptions across age groups
-- public visibility of class schedules and announcementsy
+- public visibility of class schedules and announcements
 - a structured inquiry channel
 - and a **chat counseling channel** to support participants experiencing adaptation or emotional challenges